Vikramjeetsingh07/Vikramjeetsingh07/README.md

 - 🔭 **Currently Working On:** AI for intelligent video generation 📹
 - 🌱 **Currently Learning:** Advanced NLP with Hugging Face 🤖
 - 💬 **Ask Me About:** Machine Learning, AI, or building cool projects!
-- ⚡ **Fun Fact:** My profile picture was created by OpenAI's DALL·E model, attempting to draw me at work! 🎨👨‍💻

 ---
 ## 🚀 Skills and Expertise